AUDIO

 Algorithms at Work, from Audible Originals Studio

-Rachel is an Associate Producer on this book-adapted podcast from best-selling authors of Algorithms to Live By, released in January 2022.
+Rachel was an Associate Producer on this book-adapted podcast from best-selling authors of Algorithms to Live By, released in January 2022.

 From the show description: “In this highly intoxicating original series, researchers Brian Christian and Tom Griffiths, authors of the best-selling smash hit, Algorithms to Live By, tackle some of the biggest ideas in computer science today – and, in the process, illuminate cutting-edge ways of understanding how we live, work and play.They take us inside a tomato factory where no one has a job title to shed new light on decentralized network structures; visit an Olympic fencer to explore the game theory of when to make the first move; and tour the birthplace of the internet, a buzzing laboratory on the border of France and Switzerland, to examine the true – and truly human – limits to what a network of nearly one million machines can achieve.”